kennedyjustin/BolusGPT/README.md

    1. BolusGPT calls the `PATCH /me` API with the information, where it is stored in a JSON file on the server.
 1. Next, they ask BolusGPT to dose their meal.
    1. BolusGPT asks what the user will eat, whether the user will soon be exercising, etc.
-   1. BolusGPT references the nutritional information database file to collect grams of carbs, fiber, protein, etc.
+   1. BolusGPT searches the web for nutritional information to collect grams of carbs, fiber, protein, etc.
    1. BolusGPT calls the `POST /dose` API with the information.
       1. On the server, the current blood glucose level and trend is received from the Dexcom API.
       1. Using the nutrition info, exercise info, current blood glucose info, and stored user info, the insulin bolus is calculated and returned.